-The CTI sharing tool used in this work, MISP, was chosen as it is open-source soft-ware, which is freely available, mitigating some financial barriers, while also seeing more usage in the industry as the emphasis shifts to attacker Tactics, Techniques and Procedures (TTPs), rather than simply Indicators of Compromise (IoCs) aggregation [19].
-The aim is not to test MISP as a tool, as such, but rather to demonstrate that identified barriers could be overcome with a little assurance and some empirical experimentation.
+The CTI sharing tool used in this work, MISP, was chosen as it is open-source software, which is freely available, mitigating some financial barriers, while also seeing more usage in the industry as the emphasis shifts to attacker Tactics, Techniques and Procedures (TTPs) rather than simply Indicators of Compromise (IoCs) aggregation [19].

 Ten intelligence reports were obtained from open-source threat intelligence providers, all of which are marked for free distribution.
 A large sample was not required, as scaling is not tested, only the sharing behaviour of the platform.
-Reports were ingested manually, with the associated JSON file for MISP being made available on Github2, presented in the STIX format [26].
+Reports were ingested manually, with the associated JSON file for MSIP being made available at [Included in final submission], presented in the STIX format [26].

-The structure of a cyber event on MISP (e.g., attack, malware identification), can be split into three phases: event creation; populating of attributes and attachments; and publishing/sharing.
+The structure of a cyber event on MISP (e.g. attack, malware identification), can be split into three phases: event creation; populating of attributes and attachments; and publishing/sharing.
 Each event can contain multiple reports pertaining to the same attack vector, malware, etc. Manually populating these events allowed for repeated, controlled, experimentation.
 Repeat experimentation was facilitated via use of Virtual Machines (VMWare Fusion Pro 11.1.0) and snapshots, such that each run could be repeated without introducing ordering effects, re-importing data each time.
-This was necessary as MISP creates a 128-bit Universal Unique Identifier for each event (UUID)[18], which prevents deleted items from being re-imported.
+This was necessary as MISP creates a 128-but Universal Unique Identifier for each event (UUID)[18], which prevents deleted items from being re-imported.

 Multiple MISP instances, based on the master MISP OVA files (version 2.4.130) were run (one for each entity in the sharing models in Section 3.2) to allow for the propagation of events to be confirmed.
-The MISP Hardware Sizer3 was used to determine that 1 virtual CPU and 2GiB of RAM would suffice for each instance.
+The VM images are available at [Included in final submission] The MISP Hardware Sizer4 was used to determine that 1 virtual CPU and 2GiB of RAM would suffice for each instance.